kchawlani19/mini-jira/README.md

 # Mini Jira Backend (Go + MySQL)

-Mini Jira is a backend-only implementation of a Jira-like issue tracking system built using **pure Go (net/http)** and **MySQL**, without using any web frameworks.
+Mini Jira is a backend-only implementation of a Jira-like issue tracking system, built using **pure Go (net/http)** and **MySQL**, without relying on any web frameworks.

-The project focuses on **backend fundamentals**, including authentication, authorization, ownership enforcement, and database integrity.
+The project focuses on **backend fundamentals** such as authentication, authorization, ownership enforcement, database integrity, and clean architecture.

 ---

-## Why this project

-This project was built to demonstrate:
-- How real-world backend systems enforce rules
-- Clean separation between HTTP, business logic, and database layers
-- Secure handling of users, roles, and tasks
-- Correct use of database constraints instead of relying only on application code
+## Project Objective

+The goal of this project is to demonstrate how a real-world backend system is designed, where **rules are enforced at multiple layers** (API + database) and responsibilities are clearly separated.

+This is not a UI-driven project — it is intentionally backend-focused.

 ---

-## Core Features
+## Key Highlights (Why this project stands out)

+- No web frameworks — only standard Go libraries
+- Clear separation of concerns (HTTP, business logic, database)
+- Role-based access control (ADMIN vs USER)
+- Strict task ownership enforcement
+- Database-level constraints for data integrity
+- Soft delete strategy instead of hard deletes
+- Pagination implemented at database level
+- Designed with interview discussions in mind

+---

-### Authentication & Authorization
+## Authentication & Authorization

 - User registration and login
 - Password hashing
 - JWT-based authentication
 - Middleware-based request protection
+- Claims include user ID and role

 ### Roles
 - USER
 - ADMIN

-### Role-Based Access Control
-- USER can view and modify only tasks assigned to them
-- ADMIN can manage all tasks
-- ADMIN-only access to users list

 ---

+## Role-Based Access Control

+USER:
+- Can create tasks (unassigned)
+- Can view only tasks assigned to them
+- Can update only their own tasks

+ADMIN:
+- Can view all tasks
+- Can assign tasks to users
+- Can update or delete any task
+- Can access users listing

+Authorization is enforced **before any database mutation**.

+---

 ## Jira-like Task Workflow

 - Tasks are created **unassigned**
-- Only ADMIN can assign a task to a user
+- Only ADMIN can assign tasks
 - A USER can update a task only after it is assigned to them
-- Ownership is enforced using **database state**, not request payloads
+- Ownership is verified using database state
 - Task lifecycle:
   - OPEN
   - IN_PROGRESS
   - DONE

+This mirrors how task ownership works in real Jira-style systems.

 ---

-## Task Management
+## Task Management Features

 - Create tasks
 - Assign tasks (ADMIN only)
-- Update tasks (ownership enforced)
+- Update task details
 - Update task status
 - Soft delete tasks
 - Paginated task listing

 ---

+## Soft Delete Strategy

+Tasks are never physically removed from the database.

+Instead:
+- A `deleted_at` timestamp is used
+- Deleted tasks do not appear in GET APIs
+- Deleted tasks cannot be updated
+- DELETE returns 404 if the task does not exist

+This preserves data integrity and auditability.

+---

-## Database Design (Important)
+## Database Design (Critical Part)

-Database constraints are used to enforce correctness:
+The database is responsible for enforcing core rules, not just the application code.

+Key constraints:
 - Unique constraint on user email
 - Foreign key constraint on task assignee
 - ENUM-based task status
-- Indexes for frequently queried columns
+- Indexes on frequently queried columns
-- Soft delete using `deleted_at` timestamp
+- Soft delete handled at schema level

-These constraints ensure data integrity even in concurrent or failure scenarios.
+These constraints protect the system from race conditions and invalid data states.

 ---